BlueSteve1926/3PAD-AS91906-91907/README.md

 Problems/Limitations:
-- It may take moment to start the program and load some assets due to the amount of modules and processes they make.
+- It may take a moment to start the program and load some assets due to the amount of modules and processes they make.
 This can also depend on your computer's processing speed.
 - The window won't be displayed properly on devices with smaller screen sizes (smaller than 1920x1080), resulting in some GUI widgets being hidden from view.
 Make sure you use a 1080p device to be able to access all widgets in the program.
+Read the note under the "Usage" section for more information on this limitation, and how to overcome it if your device's screen size is unsuitable.

 Thanks for reading!